Solar vs. Wind Energy: Which Wins Out?

 • Installation can be expensive and take up a lot of roof space.

-• You’ll also need to make sure your roof tilts at a 30–45-degree angle and faces southward for optimal results.
+• Not all roof configurations are appropriate for solar panels.
+You’ll also need to make sure your roof tilts at a 30 to 45-degree angle and faces southward for optimal results.

-• They can produce an incredible amount of energy on clear and sunny days.
-But if you’re dealing with cloud cover (and the unreliable British weather!), you may struggle).
+• It’s largely weather-dependent as stronger rays produce more energy.
+They can produce an incredible amount of energy on clear and sunny days.
+But if you’re dealing with cloud cover (and the unreliable British weather), you may struggle.

 • Pigeons love them, which can be a problem if you’re trying to keep your panels maintained and free from obstructions.

-• Unfortunately, this comes at quite a hefty cost as you’ll need to carefully transport and reinstall the panels.
+• If you plan to move house at any point (or remodel), you’ll need to remove these panels.
+Unfortunately, this comes at quite a cost as you’ll need to carefully transport and reinstall the panels.

-• Unfortunately, storage solutions can be expensive and require quite a lot of space.
+• Solar energy needs to be used near-instantly or stored.
+Unfortunately, storage solutions can be expensive and require quite a lot of space.

 So, What’s the Consensus on Solar Vs. Wind?